 Fig8.
 The pie chart of results of question 8.

-The investigation result demonstrates that more participants used to using similar learning software on the computer terminal.
-Second are the mobile app and website.
-This result may help us to decide our development platform.
+The investigation result demonstrates that most participants are used to use similar learning software on computers.
+Secondly popular ones are mobile apps and websites.
+This result may help decide the development platform.

 Question9.
 What goal you want to achieve through learning: